pulselive/gopro-utils/README.md

 `gopro2gpx -i GOPR0001.bin -a 500 -f 2 -o GOPR0001.gpx`

+The gpmd2csv instead allows for a `-s` option to select which data to export.
+It accepts the following:

+- a: Accelerometer
+- g: GPS
+- y: Gyroscope
+- t: Camera temperature

+For example, in order to export gyroscope and GPS data only we would do

+`gpmd2csv -i GOPR0001.bin -s yg`

+If `-s` is not specified, it will export all available data.
+More options could be added in the future.

 Urgent ToDo:

 - Use GPS Time (when available) to set the milliseconds to the Accel, Gyro and Temp CSV files, so that they sync properly.
 - Use TS (GPS time) in KML exports